yeehaa123/presentation-moonconf/slides.md

 <!---

-So what's the first stage to clean up this jquery spaghetti... a framework ofcourse.
+So what's the first stage to clean up this shantytown, this big ball of mud, or jquery spaghetti... a framework ofcourse.
 At first glance, frameworks have a lot of advantages.
 Like the slogan for the Ember framework states.
 They make the coder more productive out of the box.
 They also replace the law of the jungle that characterizes the shantytown architecture with conventions and best practices.
 In short, frameworks are the software equivalent to prefab houses.

 -->